-If you’re over age 40 and want to get pregnant, you likely have questions about your chances of pregnancy.
+If you’re over the age of 40 and want to get pregnant, you likely have questions about your chances of pregnancy.
 Fertility treatments, like in vitro fertilization (IVF), can help couples and individuals finally become parents.
 However, how do you know if you should use your own eggs or when to consider donor eggs?

 The Challenges of Getting Pregnant After 40Female Patient Being Reassured By Doctor In Hospital Room